TheJumpCloud/support/zero-touch/Workspace ONE UEM/README.md

 The Product which runs after DEP enrollment executes a script which:

-1. Install the JumpCloud agent
+1. Install the JumpCloud agents
-2. Wait for the JumpCloud agent to register with the associated JumpCloud tenant.
+2. Waits for the JumpCloud agent to register with the associated JumpCloud tenant.
 3. Associates the logged in user to their newly registered system in JumpCloud.
-4. Informs the user using "AppleScript" messages that they need to log out and log to complete onboarding.
+4. Informs the user using "AppleScript" messages that they need to log out and log in to complete onboarding.
 5. Informs the user to enter their current password for both the PREVIOUS PASSWORD and PASSWORD fields during login.
-6. Log the user out so they can log back in.
+6. Logs the user out so they can log back in.
    - The JumpCloud agent completes the necessary steps for account takeover during this login.
+   - If using JumpCloud for FileVault management the user will receive their Secure Token during their next JumpCloud login after account takeover.

 This script is passed four parameters using the "Run" action within "Files/Actions".
 These parameters must be entered in a specific order.